How to Maintain Healthy Hair

 4. Eat Healthily

-5. Avoid Or At Least, Protect Your Hair From Hot Tools
+5. Protect Your Hair From Hot Tools

 6. Deep Conditioning is Crucial